Should your remote team members choose when and how they work? Where should you draw the line when it comes to flexible work?

 Making the right scheduling decisions helps you get the best out of your remote team.

-This article deals with different types of work schedules and helps you determine which is right for your remote team.
+This article deals with different types of schedules and helps you determine which is right for your remote team.
 We’ll also throw in some tips on how to optimize the schedule you choose.

 Understanding the Different Types of Work Schedules